appbaseio/reactivesearch/content/docs/reactivesearch/vue/advanced/ReactiveComponent.md

     > If you are using an app with elastic search version less than 6, then defining this prop will result in error and you need to catch this error using **error** event.

     > It is possible to override this query by providing `defaultQuery`.

+	> Note: This prop has been marked as deprecated starting v1.14.0.
+Please use the `distinctField` prop instead.

 -   **aggregationSize**
     To set the number of buckets to be returned by aggregations.